Guidance on Class/Exam Arrangements

 Face-to-Face Teaching Mode with Online Teaching Options

-Class Shall not be Affected Except for Special Circumstances with Prior Approval
+1. Class Affected by Special Circumstances with Prior Approval (e.g., Business Trips)

-3. The affected class may be either rescheduled or covered by a qualified instructor
+The affected class may be either rescheduled or covered by a qualified instructor, given such arrangements approved by corresponding Head, Dean and VPTL.

-3. Immediately after the Hub/College Office is aware of an instructor’s absence, they will contact the affected classes of students via email to inform them that the class is cancelled and begin making cover arrangements.
+Immediately after the Hub/College Office is aware of an instructor’s absence, the course offering unit should contact the students of the affected class via email to inform them that the class is cancelled and begin making cover arrangements.

-Instructors may request to keep or cancel the courses with endorsements from Thrust/Pillar/Base Head and corresponding Hub/College Dean, copying ARS in the email loop, decisions with endorsements should be received by the scheduled deadline.
-ARS will send the summarized requests on keeping courses to the President for the final review and approval.
+Instructors may request to keep or cancel the classes with endorsements from Thrust/Pillar/Base Head and corresponding Hub/College Dean, copying ARS in the email loop, decisions with endorsements should be received by the scheduled deadline.
+ARS will send the summarized requests on keeping classes to the President for the final review and approval.

-While cancelling courses with low enrollment, instructors, heads, Deans must ensure that it doesn’t violate students’ curriculum requirements nor hinder students’ timely progression to graduation (e.g. not a required course).
+While cancelling classes with low enrollment, instructors, heads, Deans must ensure that it doesn’t violate students’ curriculum requirements nor hinder students’ timely progression to graduation (e.g. not a required course).

-Once courses are endorsed to be cancelled, instructors must notify affected students and program office in a timely manner to ensure students can drop the courses on SIS and have acceptable alternative arrangements on course enrollment with sufficient advising.
+Once classes are endorsed to be cancelled, instructors must notify affected students and program office in a timely manner to ensure students can drop the classes on SIS and have acceptable alternative arrangements on class enrollment with sufficient advising.

 1 week prior to the 1st teaching day